 I don’t think these data are an argument for complacency.
 Presumably, recent tenure-track faculty hiring in ecology is 57% women at least in part because many individuals and institutions take equity and diversity seriously.
 We shouldn’t stop taking it seriously.

 On their own, these data don’t tell you anything about whether or not ecology faculty hiring decisions are gender-neutral relative to the applicant pools, because I lack data on applicant pools.
 But a back of the envelope calculation suggests that the applicant pool for tenure-track ecology professorships in N. America is less than or equal to 57% women.
 Women earn a majority of the US PhDs in biological sciences (e.g., 55% in 2015); that’s been true for over a decade.
 (Note that Canada may be a bit different; in 2007 [the most recent year for which I could find data], only 47% of new Canadian life science PhD recipients were women.
 But PhDs from Canada and elsewhere are a small fraction of new ecology faculty hires in N. America and so their demographics don’t make a big difference to my rough, back-of-the-envelope calculation).
-Drilling down, in 2015, women earned 51% of US PhDs in ecology, 54% in environmental sciences, and 53% in wildlife biology.
-Collectively, those data suggest to me that recent-ish PhD recipients in ecology and allied fields are probably a bit less than 57% women.
+Drilling down, in 2015, women earned 51% of US PhDs in ecology, 54% in environmental sciences, and 53% in wildlife biology, and women comprise a slight majority of all US ecology PhD recipients since 2000.
+Collectively, those data show that recent-ish PhD recipients in ecology and allied fields are a bit less than 57% women.
 And the analysis of NSF’s massive long-term dataset in Shaw & Stanton (2012) indicates that, in US biology as a whole as of 2006, women PhD recipients were a bit less likely than men to go on to a postdoc.
-Note that Shaw & Stanton didn’t have ecology-specific data, and that the gender gap in transition from grad school to postdoc likely has narrowed since 2006 because the historical trend of slowly-but-steadily narrowing gender gaps presumably has continued.
+Now, Shaw & Stanton didn’t have ecology-specific data, and that the gender gap in transition from grad school to postdoc likely has narrowed since 2006 because the historical trend of slowly-but-steadily narrowing gender gaps presumably has continued.
+UPDATE: we no longer have to guesstimate the gender balance of ecology postdocs based on the data in Shaw & Stanton, thanks to the new paper from Hampton & Labou, which shows that of 2013, 46.2% of ecology postdocs in the US were women.
 So at a rough guess, I think the overall applicant pool for N. American ecology faculty positions probably is roughly gender-balanced.
-A bit male-skewed or a bit female-skewed seem quite possible too.
+A bit male-skewed or a bit female-skewed seem quite possible too (UPDATE: in light of the new data from Hampton & Labou, I’d now guess that the applicant pool for N. American ecology faculty positions is a bit male-skewed).
 FWIW (probably not much), the 113 anonymous faculty job seekers who chose to share their demographic information on ecoevojobs.net last year were 48% women.
 And FWIW (again, probably not much), what I hear anecdotally from people who’ve sat on ecology faculty search committees at research unis recently is that applicant pools tend to be gender balanced or skewed towards men (e.g.).
 What little data I’m aware of on gender balance of applicant pools vs. hires in biology also suggests that, recently, TT faculty hires in biology skew a bit more female than do the applicant pools.
 For instance, as of 2004-5, a NRC study summarized here found that women were receiving 45% of biology PhDs, comprised 25% of TT applicants, got 30% of TT job interviews and 34% of TT job offers.
 Obviously, the gender balance of the applicant pool for any particular search might well deviate from that of the overall pool.
 But based on the data available, I’d be quite surprised if the applicant pool for N. American tenure-track faculty positions in ecology is as or more skewed towards women than recent hires are.
 I’d be extremely surprised if the overall applicant pool is a lot more than 57% women, or a lot less.

 Assuming that rough speculation is correct, I’m totally fine with that state of affairs.
 I certainly wouldn’t say it represents “reverse discrimination” if women are a bit overrepresented among recent tenure-track faculty hires in ecology compared to their representation in the applicant pool.
 I mean, I hope this doesn’t need saying, but the women ecologists being hired into faculty positions are just as qualified as the men and just as good at their jobs!
 Further, you can’t really rank faculty job applicants on a single “quality” dimension.
 Especially when it comes down to choosing among the strongest candidates in the applicant pool at the interview stage(s).
 Typically, the competitive candidates for any given faculty position will vary on various dimensions that can’t be collapsed into a single one, with no one candidate being obviously preferable to the others on every dimension.
 Personal attributes like gender should be among those dimensions.
 After all, individual faculty don’t exist in a vacuum.
 Departments, and the colleges and universities comprised of them, are institutional wholes that are greater than the sum of their parts (Brian has a half-joking post on this).
 Those institutional wholes are best able to teach and inspire the full range of students who come through their doors, and best able to pursue new knowledge, if they’re comprised of diverse, complementary mixtures of people.